-Frequency response featured image
+Frequency response explained

 Frequency response describes the specification of equipment like microphones and speakers.
 As defined, frequency response is the measured output of a device when given an input signal.
 The response is charted as amplitude over frequency.
 These are expressed as graphs known as frequency response charts.
 In the audio world, frequency response is similar to how color accuracy and color gamut apply to workflows and equipment design and calibration.
 In other words, frequency response is about consistently defining, measuring and maintaining accuracy across the creative process.